Faces I love

 It was glorious.
 I was starved for Melanin after feeling a bit lonely & sometimes uncomfortable in Thailand (still ruminating on how to visually share that feeling...will add a link soon).

 Through Hillary's Black in Saigon, I met Black girls who spoke Vietnamese and worked at the Embassy, Soccer players, Nike employee's(whaaattt up LOLA!!!), & Black Diaspora from Belgium to the London town.
-We flagged down Elliot from the UK after walking home from the Museum, added him on Fb, and had him meet us for rum with some of the US kids.
-Got him roasted and toasted...it was a good ass night.
+We flagged down Elliot from the UK after walking home from the Museum, added him on Fb, and had him meet us for rum with some of the US kids....it was a good ass night.

-HCM definitely has a sense of "westernization" that was familiar and comforting.
-I watched Voldermort get sworn into office & the Women's march in response to it.
+HCMC definitely has a sense of "westernization" that was familiar and comforting.
+I watched in shock as Voldermort was sworn into office, AND the Women's march in response to it.
 It was nice to "escape" from the madness of the world and just be present during the Lunar New Year. #SelfCare